 Liquidity risk arises as a result of changes in conditions which cause the Corporation to encounter difficulties in meeting financial obligations associated with financial liabilities.
-The Corporation's objective in managing liquidity risk is to maintain sufficient cash balances in order to meet its operational requirements at any point in time.
+The Corporation's objective in managing liquidity risk is to maintain sufficient cash balances and line of credit availability in order to meet its operational requirements at any point in time.